 - Learning from the expertise, experience, and wisdom of a seasoned project practitioner

-- Having access to an impartial and objective third party to work through the current project and career challenges
+- Having access to an impartial and objective third party to work through current project and career challenges

 - Broadening your professional network